ZarnackGroup/racoon_clip/docs/tutorial.rst

     Most common barcode setups.

-Which steps will racoon_clip run by default
+Which steps will racoon_clip run by default?
 ---------------------------
 This depends on the experiment_type.
-If not specified otherwise racoon_clip will run the following:
+If not specified otherwise, racoon_clip will run the following:

 | **iCLIP, iCLIP2, iCLIP3 and other:**
 | Quality Control > Barcode and Adapter trimming > Alignment > Deduplication > Crosslink detection